 - Create a Lifecycle Policy

-Create a lifecycle policy that moves objects to Glacier Deep Archive if they haven’t been accessed in the last 30 days.
+Create a lifecycle policy that moves objects to Glacier Flexible Retrieval (formerly Amazon Glacier) if they haven’t been accessed in the last 30 days.
 Additionally, create a lifecycle policy that moves the previous version of an object to Glacier Deep Archive if not accessed within the last 15 days.